Causes of High AChR Antibody Levels and How They Are Managed Safely

 Myasthenia Gravis

-People with one autoimmune disease are more likely to develop another.
-Conditions such as autoimmune thyroid disease, rheumatoid arthritis, or systemic autoimmune disorders can sometimes influence antibody behavior.
-Although these conditions do not always cause high AChR antibodies, they may contribute to immune instability.
+People with autoimmune diseases such as autoimmune thyroid disorders or systemic autoimmune conditions may have immune instability.
+While these do not always cause high AChR antibodies, they can coexist and influence immune behavior.

 How High AChR Antibody Levels Are Managed Safely